 Palestine adopted its first National Action Plan (NAP) in for the period 2017-2019.
 The NAP was developed by the Ministry of Women’s Affairs as the head of the Higher National Committee for the Implementation of UNSCR 1325 and integrates the directions of the Women, Peace and Security (WPS) Advocacy Strategy, which was developed by the National Coalition for Implementing UNSCR 1325 in 2015.
-The NAP identifies civil society involvement in the NAP development, implementation, and monitoring process.
-The NAP has three overarching strategic objectives that aim to enhance the protection of Palestinian women and girls, especially from the violations of the Israeli occupation; hold the Israeli occupation accountable; and enhance the participation of Palestinian women in local and international decision-making processes.
-While financing of the NAP was discussed during the NAP development process, the NAP does not have an allocated budget.

 Palestine reported on the implementation of its NAP, as well as WPS commitments, in its national reporting for Beijing+25 and in preparation for CSW64.
 Specifically, Palestine provided the following updates, among others:

-- Conical of Ministers approved the National Strategic Framework for Resolution 1325.
+- The Council of Ministers approved the National Strategic Framework for Resolution 1325.
 The Ministry of Women’s Affairs in August 2016, through the National Committee for the Implementation of Resolution 1325, launched the National Implementation Plan for Implementation of Resolution 1325.
 To integrate the commitments of women, peace and security into policy and planning frameworks, the Council of Ministers issued clear instructions to all Government institutions to integrate the activities of the Executive Plan of Resolution 1325 into the programmes of the relevant ministries. (p.
 57)

 - Capacity of service providers has been built on how to deal with cases of affected women.
-For example, 200 service providers (75 in Ministry of Interior, 100 in Ministry of Health and 25 in Ministry of Social Development) were trained out of 375 planned during the implementation years of the plan.
+For example, 200 service providers (75 in the Ministry of Interior, 100 in the Ministry of Health and 25 in the Ministry of Social Development) were trained out of 375 planned during the implementation years of the plan.
 Fifty employees of the security establishment were trained on the concept of the decision and the mechanism of integration in the plans, programmes and budgets for implementation purposes.
 Another 50 people were trained on the mechanism of documenting violations of the occupation such as abuse of women and children.
 Twenty five employees of social service providers were trained on dealing with women victims of occupation violence. (p.
 59)